Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Results and discussion

-The resulting decoherence probability is plotted in Fig.~\ref{Fig4} for a two-path configuration featuring an inter-path distance $D$ and a shortest electron--ribbon distance $d$ (see inset).
-(See also Fig.~S3 in the Supplemental Material \cite{EPAPSdecoherence}.)
-Specifically, we show results for $D/W=0.01$ and 20, combined with different $W/\lambda_T$ ratios ranging from zero temperature to $W=\lambda_T$.
+The resulting decoherence probability is plotted in Fig.~\ref{Fig4} for a two-path configuration featuring an inter-path distance $D$ and a shortest electron--ribbon distance $d$ (see inset and Supplementary Fig.~\ref{FigS6}).
+Specifically, we show calculations for $D/W=0.01$ and 20, combined with different $W/\lambda_T$ ratios ranging from zero temperature to $W=\lambda_T$.
 At large inter-path separations ($D=20\,W$, solid curves), the infinite half-plane limit is recovered for distances $d\ll W$.
 The condition $d=W$ (vertical solid line) signals the transition between the half-plane limit and a regime in which the probability is exponentially attenuated when increasing $d$ at all temperatures.
 This behavior is produced by ribbon-mediated coupling of the path that is closest to the edge to radiative modes, while the distant path experiences a negligible degree of inelastic interaction.

 For relatively small inter-path separations ($D=0.01\,W$, dashed curves in Fig.~\ref{Fig4}), both paths undergo a similar level of inelastic interaction, and consequently, $P$ is strongly reduced compared to the results for large $D$.
 Under these conditions, the half-plane limit is recovered at $d\sim D=0.01\,W$ (vertical dashed line) in both the low- and high-temperature regimes ($W/\lambda_T=0$ and $\gg1$, respectively).
 Similarly to the half-plane, a departure from the $T=0$ regime is observed at large ribbon--electron separations, as indicated by color-coordinated vertical arrows in Fig.~\ref{Fig4}.
 At large temperatures, this departure takes place over the entire range of distances $d$ considered in the figure, thus producing an overall increase in the decoherence probability.